noir-lang/noir/docs/docs/developers/contracts/writing_contracts/events/emit_event.md

 - Unencrypted events are currently **NOT** linked to the contract emitting them, so it is practically a [`debug_log`](../oracles/main.md#a-few-useful-inbuilt-oracles).
   :::

-### Import library

-To emit unencrypted logs first import the `emit_unencrypted_log` utility function inside your contract:

-#include_code unencrypted_import /noir-projects/noir-contracts/contracts/test_contract/src/main.nr rust

 ### Call emit_unencrypted_log

-After importing, you can call the function:
+To emit unencrypted logs you don't need to import any library.
+You call the context method `emit_unencrypted_log`:

 #include_code emit_unencrypted /noir-projects/noir-contracts/contracts/test_contract/src/main.nr rust